BaoGeist/Island-Mesh-Generation/README.md

 ## Backlog

 ### Definition of Done
-Our Definition of Done follows
+Our Definition of Done includes the following criteria:
+- Testing functions reveals no defects
+- Both regular and irregular meshes generate and can be "played" around with
+- All other rubric criteria are hit from an A-tier to S-tier (hopefully)
+- Lecture Software Development concepts are applied

 ### Product Backlog